The Best of the Arctic

 Today’s on-water tour has two very special components: one of the best whale watching experiences in the world as you join the belugas of Hudson Bay; and an interpretive journey across the Churchill River to Fort Prince of Wales, one of the first forts in the development of the great fur trade.

 The beluga whales are adorable, playful creatures that migrate along the coast of the Hudson Bay by the thousands in the summer months to give birth to their calves in the mouth of the Churchill River.
 The tour boats are equipped with stereo hydrophones that magnify the vocalizations of these beautiful white whales.
-If you’re adventurous we may be able to add in kayaking amongst the pod of whales or even snorkelling with them!
+If you’re adventurous we may be able to add in kayaking among the pod of whales.

-After you return, you will have time for a quick lunch at Gypsy’s, a local bakery, and meet for your dog-carting experience.
+After you return, you will have time for a quick lunch in town before meeting for your dog-carting experience.
 Yes, we know you’re more familiar with dogs running with sleds, but they train all summer too, just like any athlete!
 Head into the Boreal Forest and enjoy learning about life as a dog-musher.

 Note: Depending on the tidal schedule these two tours may be reversed.
 The boat tour may be operated by zodiac, depending on tides and weather.